divineveil90/MSsetupscript/README.md

 # MSsetupscript
-Simple MSP script that automatically runs, confirms, and installs various .msi files and Windows updates.
+Simple Powershell script that automatically runs, confirms, and installs various .msi files and Windows updates.
 Directly after this script is ran, the device is joined to Azure AD.
+It's not the prettiest but it performs everything it needs to.
 Company links, such as Datto RMM or Webroot, are omitted due to security reasons.

 Thing(s) that could be improved: